M-Kolacz/basketball-team-selector/docs/prd.md

-The application serves a single basketball group of approximately 20 players, providing an intuitive interface for administrator to generate multiple team propositions using AI, make manual adjustments as needed, and track basic game statistics.
+The application serves a single basketball group of approximately 20 players, providing an intuitive interface for administrator to generate multiple team propositions using AI, make manual adjustments as needed.
 The solution prioritizes speed and simplicity, enabling team selection in under 5 minutes while ensuring competitive balance through a tier-based skill rating system.

 Key stakeholders include: